 David has been a board member since April of 2011.
 He first spent time in Tanzania from 2004 to 2006 on the Iramba Plateau learning basic Swahili assisting Mary Kitundu and the Lofstroms at Iambi Hospital by overseeing the construction team of 20 Tanzanian nationals, not realizing at the time how his life was forever changed for the better by the experience.
 He continued to stay involved upon his return to the U.S., assisting as he was able, and has been able to return six times so far.
 He spent most of the past decade doing social work, managing employment services programs for people with disabilities, and still holds a national certification as an employment supports professional.
 In 2018 he was awarded a Foreign Languages and Area Studies Fellowship attending the African Flagship Languages Initiative program at the University of Florida where he received a certificate for Intermediate Swahili.

 David was fortunate enough to spend a year over 2018-2019 in Tanzania again.
 As well as helping at the Children's Hospital in Zinga, he also attended the University of Dar es Salaam learning more advanced Swahili, tutored students with their English, attended classes on good governance and sustainable development, and played keyboard, percussion, and drums in the University Fusion Band.
-He received his degree in Interdisciplinary Studies from the University of Missouri and is currently for the Missouri Department of Social Services in the Children's Division.
+He received his degree in Interdisciplinary Studies from the University of Missouri and is currently working for the Missouri Department of Social Services in the Children's Division.